okta/okta.github.io/_source/_posts/2018-08-22-basic-crud-angular-7-and-spring-boot-2.md

 ...
 ```

 Edit `package.json` and change all instances of `^6.1.0` to `^7.0.0-beta.2` to upgrade to Angular 7.

-**NOTE:** If a Angular 7.0 is out and this post hasn't been updated, please leave a comment and remind me to update it.
+**NOTE:** If this post isn't updated when Angular 7.0 is out, please leave a comment and remind me to update it.

 You'll use Angular Material's components to make the UI look better, especially on mobile phones.
 If you'd like to learn more about Angular Material, see [material.angular.io](https://material.angular.io).
 It has extensive documentation on its various components and how to use them.
 The paint bucket in the top right corner will allow you to preview available theme colors.

 {% img blog/spring-boot-2-angular-7/material.angular.io.png alt:"Angular Material Homepage" width:"800" %}{: .center-image }

-## Build a Car List Page
+## Build a Car List Page with Angular CLI

 Use Angular CLI to generate a car service that can talk to the Cool Cars API.